ruggeri/tech-notes/randos/bicycles/pedals.md

   - They do sell a 15mm crow foot (TWB-15) you can use with a torque wrench.
 But you're better off just buying a crow foot set if you need that.
+  - Actually, I would say that the Park Tool crow foot could be worth it because it is narrow and large.
+My generic crow foot worked poorly with regard to fitting in the tight space required.

 ## Sources